topshed/HabHubTools/README.md

 ####Requires:
 json, urllib2, pprint, os, time, datetime, folium, LatLon

 Useful to work out a potential launch location based on a desired landing site.
 Plots the coordinates on a map and dsiplays in browser.
+Creates *backtrack.html* on the fly.

 ####Marker colours:
 Blue: Desired landing location